core-wg/senml-etch/draft-ietf-core-senml-etch.md

 provide security for the FETCH and (i)PATCH methods.

 In FETCH and (i)PATCH requests, the client can pass arbitrary names to the target resource for manipulation.
 The resource implementer must take care to only allow access to names that are actually part of (or accessible through) the target resource.
+In particular the receiver needs to ensure that any input does not lead to uncontrolled special interpretation by the system.

 If the client is not allowed to do a GET or PUT on the full target resource (and thus all the names accessible through it), access